H0B4RT/RoR-Departed/README.md

 mysticsword and marwan have allowed me to use black monolith (@themysticsword and marwan6097266)

-bee, subwit, grongo, moffein, timesweeper, and dee have let me use some of their concepts as well (@\_bee_bo_ and @subwit and @grongo123 and @moffein and @thetimesweeper and @\_dee__)
+bee, subwit, grongo, moffein, timesweeper, dee, and isdahmaster have let me use some of their concepts as well (@\_bee_bo_ and @subwit and @grongo123 and @moffein and @thetimesweeper and @\_dee__ and @isdahmaster)

 additionally, i need to thank the people who have helped me out when it comes to specific game things.

-also thank you to everyone in the ss1 and redux communities! you have been excellent, friendly people and for that i thank you!
+also thank you to everyone in the ss1 and redux communities! you have been excellent, friendly people and for that i thank you! i don't think i would have stuck to this for so long if i didn't have you guys to motivate me to keep pushing forward.

 and lastly, thank you hopoo games for making one of the greatest games i've ever played. i can't thank you enough.